abouchama/fusedashboard/README.md

-# Prometheus
+# Prometheus Service Monitor
-For each Fuse application, you have to run the following commands:
+For each Fuse application, you have to run the following commands in order to configure the service monitor to discover your prometheus agent:

 ```
 export FUSE_SERVICE_NAME=customers2